What Is The Asking Price On A House?

 If you’re a potential home buyer, you may wonder how much above or below the asking price you should offer on a house you’re interested in.
 The offer price will vary depending on the real estate market you’re in.

-For instance, it’s hard to offer less than the asking price in a seller’s market.
-You’ll likely be outbid by another buyer, and the seller may not even consider your offer.
+• In a seller’s market: It’s hard to offer less than the asking price in a seller’s market.
+You’ll likely be outbid by another buyer, or the seller may not even consider your offer.

-If you’re in a buyer’s market, you have more room to negotiate, but you should still tread lightly.
+• In a buyer’s market: You have more room to negotiate in a buyer’s market, but you should still tread lightly.
 If you make a bid that’s too far below the asking price, you risk offending the seller.
+Instead, you may want to request seller concessions as an alternative to a lower selling price.

-You should ask for your real estate agent’s guidance when making an offer on a house.
-And you should also consider how badly you want that house.
+You should ask for your real estate agent’s guidance when making an offer on a house, and consider how badly you want that house.
 If you want to make sure your bid is accepted, offering a little bit more may be worth it.

 The Bottom Line